umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 ![Umbraco homepage](images/umbracoHomepage.png)

-Next we will install the package we need for Google authentication, for that paste the following in the Nuget Package console:
+Next we will install the package we need for Google authentication, for that paste the following in the NuGet Package console:

 `Install-Package UmbracoCms.IdentityExtensions.Google`